 The local fair chairperson is responsible for selecting the judges and establishing the criteria.
-It is recommended that the official judge's scoring sheet be used at all levels of competition to provide consistency.
+It is recommended that the official judge's 2024 Social Studies Fair Score Sheet be used at all levels of competition to provide consistency.
 All projects should be judged by class and by discipline.
 The sponsoring teacher should ensure that a student's project is clearly labeled.